Friday, 24, Apr, 2026

 Headnote :

-Section 3 of the Indian Wireless Telegraphy Act, 1933 provided that no person shall possess wireless telegraphy apparatus without a licence and s.
-6 made such possession punishable.
-The Indian Wireless Telegraphy (Amendment) Act, 1949, introduced s.
-6(1A) in the 1933 Act, which provided for a heavie...
+Section 3 of the Indian Wireless Telegraphy Act, 1933, stipulated that no individual could possess wireless telegraphy equipment without a license, and Section 6 made such possession punishable.
+The Indian Wireless Telegraphy (Amendment) Act, 1949, added Section 6(1A) to the 1933 Act, which imposed...

 Abdul Rehman Mahomed Yusuf Vs. Mahomed Haji Ahmad Agbotwala & ANR [1959] INSC 119 (15 September 1959)